alistairrutherford/mavenize/README.md

 You will need to follow the instruction on the plugin page to ensure JavaFX is visible to the build.

+Once you have JavaFX hooked into maven:

+- go to the mavenize-fx folder
+- execute "mvn jfx:build-jar" to build an executable jar.

 License
 --------
+[Copyright - Alistair Rutherford 2013 - www.netthreads.co.uk]

 Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at